Make sure your resume is catching the recruiter’s attention for all the right reasons. We’ll show you how.

 You’d assume that the person reviewing your job application must have a good understanding of your field and the position they’re helping to fill, right?

 Wrong.
-Unfortunately, the first few reviews of your resume will most likely be conducted by a piece of machinery, known as an application tracking system, and a junior-level sourcer or HR coordinator.
+Unfortunately, the first few reviews of your resume will most likely be conducted by a piece of machinery, known as an applicant tracking system, and a junior-level sourcer or HR coordinator.
 To help get past these initial gatekeepers and pass the ATS resume test, it’s important that your resume incorporate a number of key phrases and terms that summarize your expertise.
 That’s where the “core competencies” section comes into play.

 Just below your professional summary, include a few columns or rows of terms that give the reader a good sense of your areas of expertise.
 An easy way to uncover this information is by reviewing job descriptions that interest you and taking note of the terms that routinely pop up on these job listings.
 You can also copy and paste a number of job descriptions into JobScan.co to identify the most frequently mentioned terms and see how your resume measures up.

 If you’ve been in the workforce for 15 or more years, you may want to include a highlighted achievements section.
 This segment is usually placed just below the core competencies section and above your professional history.
-In it, you list 3-5 bullets that highlight achievements you consider to be especially noteworthy and relevant to your target job.
+In it, you list three to five bullets that highlight achievements you consider to be especially noteworthy and relevant to your target job.
 If some of your best accolades fall on the second page of your resume, this is a good way to give them special attention within your resume “snapshot.”

 The friend test.